shenhuiying2017/azure-docs.es-es/articles/vpn-gateway/vpn-gateway-about-vpn-devices.md

 <properties
-   pageTitle="Acerca de los dispositivos VPN para las conexiones de puerta de enlace de VPN de sitio a sitio para redes virtuales de Azure | Microsoft Azure" description="Este artículo describe los dispositivos VPN y los parámetros de IPsec para las conexiones de puerta de enlace de VPN de sitio a sitio de VPN Gateway y contiene vínculos a ejemplos y a las instrucciones de configuración." services="vpn-gateway" documentationCenter="na" authors="yushwang"
+   pageTitle="About VPN Devices for Site-to-Site VPN Gateway connections for Azure Virtual Networks | Microsoft Azure" description="This article discusses VPN devices and IPsec parameters for S2S VPN Gateway connections and contains links to configuration instructions and samples." services="vpn-gateway" documentationCenter="na" authors="yushwang"